graeme-a-stewart/cpp-concurrency/doc/07-TBBGraphs.md

 A source node takes no input, but generates output internally, passing it out to its connected nodes.
-A source node needs to provide a callable that accepts a reference to it's data type and sets the value of the reference to the data to be passed to other nodes.
-The call interface itself returns a boolean: `true` if more messages are available, `false` if not.
+A source node needs to provide a callable that accepts a reference to its data type and sets the value of the reference to the data to be passed to other nodes.
+The call interface itself returns a boolean: `true` if more data might be available, `false` if not.

 This source node provides the lines from a file as messages, one by